Nithinjayan4/ecomreactAPP/README.md

-ithinj# ProShop - E-commerce Application
+# ProShop - E-commerce Application

 ProShop is a secure and scalable e-commerce platform built using the MERN stack, featuring user authentication, state management, and payment gateway integration.
 The application ensures a seamless shopping experience with a responsive UI and robust backend services.